 The main species we expect to encounter in the South East of England are:

 - Fallow Deer (Dama dama)

 - Formosan Reeves Muntjac also known as the barking deer (Muntiacus reevesi)

 Each species has its own preferred habitat, herd grouping, food preferences, breeding seasons etc. All of which are carefully considered when a plan of action is embarked upon.

 Deer control is offered by members of our team who are genuinely interested in deer welfare and have a real commitment to wildlife management.
 This service is often offered as complimentary to either vermin control or retention of venison procured.

-For a FREE assessment of deer damage and realistic answers please contact one of our qualified wildlife managers.
+For a free assessment of deer damage and realistic answers please call us now or request your call back from one of our qualified wildlife managers.